tvpollet/tvpollet.github.io/thesis_topics.md

 Here is a paper we wrote on cyclists:
 * Cobey, K.D.\*, Stulp, G.\*, Laan, F., Buunk, A.P. & **Pollet, T.V.** (2013).
 Sex differences in risk taking behavior among Dutch cyclists. _Evolutionary Psychology, 11,_ 350-364. (*Authors contributed equally), [access .pdf here](http://journals.sagepub.com/doi/pdf/10.1177/147470491301100206)

-## Gender differences in everyday risk taking during 'Covid19 times'.
-<a href="#thesis-introduction">back to top</a>

-This builds on the above framework.
-All else being equal, men take more risks in daily life than women.
-Can we observe this in everyday behaviour?

-* Observing gender differences in use of hand sanitiser when entering a building.
-* Observing gender differences in mask wearing on campus.
-* Observing gender differences in mask wearing on public transport.

-Here is a paper we wrote on these behaviours:

-* Bainbridge, S., Allsopp, S., & **Pollet, T.V.** (2022).
-Gender differences and mask wearing: an observational study on a University campus and a mini-meta-analysis. _Human Ethology, 37,_ 36-45. [access .pdf here](https://doi.org/10.22330/he/37/036-045){:target="_blank"}

 ## Measuring student satisfaction: Do we know if you are satisfied?
 <a href="#thesis-introduction">back to top</a>